joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-03-ordo-salutis-iii-for-god-so-loved-the-world.md

 ---
 Now that we have established who we are in the sight of God, let us tackle the bigger, nay impossible question:

-Who is God?
+## Who is God?

-Ask my son and he would immediately quote:

-God is the universe’s Creator And Sustainer plus the only Savior, there is no one greater.
-He’s Triune, holy, omnipotent, omniscient, absolute, loving, sovereign and righteous are just a few of His attributes.

-&#8211; Shai Lynne, Atonement Q&A

-To be sure, God is all of those things and so much more.
 Beyond the authoritative Scriptures, each single attribute has had countless books and papers written describing in full detail the awesome majesty of God.

 Yet, when I read the Bible, I am truly confident of who God is for God is love.
 The Bible overwhelmingly states this to be so.
 To read the Bible, surely you can walk away from knowing that God is love.

->1 John 4:8 Anyone who does not love does not know God, because God is love.
+>1 John 4:8 (CSB) The one who does not love does not know God, because God is love.

-But what is love?
+## But what is love?

 Some adults would say that, "if you love me, you would give me what I want."
 To which, anyone who has ever raised kids, that statement is complete insanity.
 Yet, most of the world views God in the light of this same insanity.